 Methods for Secure Syncing

-Syncing your offline password manager across devices needs careful thought.
+Syncing your offline password vault across devices needs careful thought.
 Many suggest KeePass for its strong offline features and flexibility.
 For safe syncing, Veracrypt with Dropbox is a good choice.
 Others like FreeFileSync for syncing folders to encrypted USB sticks.

 Importance of Regular Backups